Large-scale test to cut passenger, vehicle congestion during 2020 Games to be carried out from next week | The Japan Times

 During the Tokyo Olympics and Paralympics, arrivals of athletes and other people related to the events as well as spectators are expected to cause heavy congestion in the Tokyo metropolitan area.

-Twice as much traffic is expected to use the Metropolitan Expressway while the event is on, creating a challenge for authorities to support the smooth transportation of people related to the Olympics and Paralympics without undermining corporate activities.
+Twice as much traffic is expected on the Metropolitan Expressway while the event is on, creating a challenge for authorities to support the smooth transportation of people related to the Olympics and Paralympics without undermining normal economic activity.

 The Tokyo Games organizing committee aims to reduce traffic during the events by 10 percent on local roads and up to 30 percent on expressways.